SnowEx/snowexsql/docs/database_structure.rst

  * GPR two way travel
  * GPR Depth

-This table is mapped to python with :class:`snowxsql.data.PointData`.
+This table is mapped to python with :class:`snowexsql.data.PointData`.

 At a minimum an single entry in python would be similar to the following: